Are African American Women More at Risk for Breast Cancer?

-“African American women are disproportionately diagnosed with more aggressive and later stages of cancer,” says Tim Sparling, DNP, advanced illness management coordinator at Bronson Battle Creek Cancer Care Center.
+“African American women are disproportionately diagnosed with more aggressive and later stages of cancer,” says Tim Sparling, DNP, former advanced illness management coordinator at Bronson Cancer Care Center - Battle Creek.
 “After seeing the statistics, especially in our own community, I thought ‘Now what do I about it?’"
 To help combat the problem, Tim spent two years mentoring Stephanneth Adams, DNP, WHNP-BC, who was at the time a doctoral student.
 The two worked alongside other community members to implement a culturally sensitive community-based breast health education program in Calhoun County.
 The program increased community involvement related to breast cancer, education and access to resources for African American women in the county.
 This was done through a variety of community events, education and outreach.
 "This awareness and education leads to action.
 This in turn saves lives," Tim explains.
 "We continue to look for ways to engage with the community, especially where health disparities exist."

 Breast cancer forms when a change in DNA causes normal breast cells to become cancerous.
 There are many different factors that can affect your risk of developing breast cancer.
 By being familiar with these factors, you can help prevent and detect early signs of breast cancer.
 Although this type of cancer is much more common in women, it is important for men to be aware of these risk factors as well.
 Risk factors can include:

 - Family history – Did your mom, grandmother or sister have breast cancer?
 Since breast cancer forms when DNA changes, family genes can affect your risk level.

 - Diet – Maintaining a healthy diet is important.
 High-fat and carbohydrate-rich diets can lead to being overweight which can increase your risk.

 - How much you exercise - As with eating healthy, regular exercise can help maintain a healthy weight, decreasing your risk.